Music theory games are for everyone - young and old(er) alike! :-) Do you:

 Just want some piano fun?

-Learning theory doesn't have to be dull or scary!
+Learning theory doesn't have to be dull or flat, just reading and writing.

 Thanks to the internet, fun music games are only a few clicks away!